zhiying038/segp-react-native/README.md

 ### Expo Client
 Download Expo App from Google Play Store or App Store.

+### Node.js
+It is preferably to install Node.js 10.20 version as it a more stable.

 ### How to Run
 1. Install expo-cli.
    - NPM: npm install -g expo-cli